glacials/twos.dev/src/warm/meta.md

 I used to write drafts in my notes app then migrate to HTML when the piece became less amorphous; from then on I would write and edit directly in HTML.
 This was surprisingly refreshing as it allowed me to have wild one-off customizations for individual posts, but it had three problems:

 - Writing HTML is a rough context switch (what was scribbling drafts on my phone became sitting at my computer in `$EDITOR`)
-- Writing was slowed down by cruft like `&lt;p&gt;` and `&lt;li&gt;`
+- Writing was slowed down by cruft like `<p>` and `<li>`
 - The reading experience can flow differently on a web page than in a notes app, leading to large rewrites after transferring

 To solve these issues and work towards my first goal, I needed tooling in the space between amorphous notes and strict HTML.

 I first focused on changing my drafting app to something with more robust exporting tools.
 I found [iA Writer](https://ia.net/writer), which has been great to get my thoughts out quickly.
 It looks nice and has tools for reducing filler words and cliches.
 Importantly, it stores writing as Markdown files in an online drive of my choosing.

 ### Shortcuts